-Variables to Consider for a Roth Conversion

-Although there are no hard-and-fast rules for whether or not to convert a traditional IRA to a Roth IRA, a conversion usually creates the most value when the investor:

-- Anticipates being in a higher or equivalent bracket during retirement - Will not need to make withdrawals from the account in the short term - Has funds available outside the IRA to pay for the conversion tax - Plans on having a significant balance in the account to pass onto heirs

-&lt;sup>1 Due to the SECURE Act, the RMD age has increased to age 72 for individuals turning 70 1/2 after December 31, 2019.
+Variables to Consider for a Roth Conversion Although there are no hard-and-fast rules for whether or not to convert a traditional IRA to a Roth IRA, a conversion usually creates the most value when the investor: - Anticipates being in a higher or equivalent bracket during retirement - Will not need to make withdrawals from the account in the short term - Has funds available outside the IRA to pay for the conversion tax - Plans on having a significant balance in the account to pass onto heirs $^{1\;}$ Due to the SECURE 2.0 Act, the RMD age has increased to age 73 for individuals born in 1959 or earlier and to age 75 for individuals born in 1960 or later.
 Is a Roth Conversion Right for You?

 Under the right circumstances, converting a traditional IRA to a Roth IRA can create significant tax savings and valuable wealth-transfer opportunities.
 But these circumstances certainly won't apply to all investors.
 It is important to understand the variables that determine whether a Roth conversion makes sense.
 Time to recoup conversion costs

 The up-front tax expense of a Roth conversion is offset by the opportunity for tax-free growth after the conversion.
 The more time you have until you need to withdraw the funds, the better the chances that the tax-free growth will outweigh the up-front tax bill.

-Expectations for future income tax rates

-In deciding whether to convert to a Roth IRA, you are really seeking to answer the following question: "Should you pay income tax now or later?"
+Expectations for future income tax rates In deciding whether to convert to a Roth IRA, you are really seeking to answer the following question: "Should you pay income tax now or later?"
 The answer to this question depends, in part, on whether your tax bracket during retirement will be higher or lower than your current tax bracket.
 Although it is impossible to predict what Congress will do with tax rates down the road, we do know that the top marginal tax rate of 37% is near the historical low.
 One strategy for hedging against the uncertainty of where tax rates are headed is to convert a portion of the account to a Roth IRA and leave the rest as a traditional IRA.
 This strategy diversifies your exposure to tax rates.
+Top Marginal Tax Rate at Retirement Your expectations for whether you will be in a higher or lower tax bracket during retirement is a major factor in the Roth conversion decision.

-Availability of cash to pay tax on conversion

-Investors considering a Roth conversion need to think about where the cash will come from to pay for the tax bill generated by the conversion.
+Availability of cash to pay tax on conversion Investors considering a Roth conversion need to think about where the cash will come from to pay for the tax bill generated by the conversion.
 If you are able to pay the tax using resources outside of the IRA, it will significantly increase the chances that the conversion will provide a net benefit.
 If you have to liquidate assets in the IRA to pay for the conversion tax, however, that will significantly eat into the potential benefits of a conversion.
 In addition, if you are not yet age 59 1/2, you will be subject to a 10% early withdrawal penalty.

-Intended use of the funds

-How you intend to use the funds can also help determine whether a Roth conversion makes sense.
+Intended use of the funds How you intend to use the funds can also help determine whether a Roth conversion makes sense.